SSI06/A-B-testing-analysis/README.md

-# Did a New Website Design Actually Work?
-I Built a Test to Find Out.
+# A/B Testing Analysis
+Website UI Conversion Study

 > **TL;DR** — I designed and ran a full A/B test on 10,000 users.
 The new UI increased purchases by 37%.
 The result was statistically significant.
 At scale, that's worth $274,000 extra per month.
 Here's exactly how I figured that out.